Challenge

 • User Centered Design: This course serves as an engineering lab where you will work on a group project focused on solving a larger design issue.
 A unique theme is chosen each year and you will come up with a design to solve a larger problem, work with community and/or industry stakeholders on your solution, and present your project at the end of the program.
 You will become familiar with the overall engineering design process, be supported through problem solving methods, and develop skills specific to serving on a larger engineering team.

-Note: While courses and course grades will appear on official Colorado School of Mines transcripts, courses do not apply toward an undergraduate degree, nor do they count towards your overall college GPA.
+Note: While courses and course grades will appear on official Colorado School of Mines transcripts, courses do not apply toward an undergraduate degree, nor do they count toward your overall college GPA.

 REQUIRED WORKSHOPS & DEPARTMENT PRESENTATIONS